College Counseling in Private High Schools

 Dedicated resources for college counseling

+Let's explore how private high schools handle college counseling.
 Take The Hill School in Pottstown, Pennsylvania, for example.
-I quote their College Advising page so you can see how many resources are available to you and your child in an average sized private high school with grades 9 through 12.
+I quote their College Advising page to see how many resources are available to you and your child in an average-sized private high school with grades 9 through 12.
 Five staffers have about 160 12th graders to handle.
-Contrast that with some public high schools where the ratio of guidance counselor to students is 1 professional to 700+ students.
+Contrast that with some public high schools where the ratio of guidance counselors to students is one professional to 700+ students.

 The George Berman Center for College Advising